-Hiram is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hiram is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Hiram who work in office and administrative support (22.98%), sales jobs (16.04%), and management occupations (12.68%).
+Hiram is a decidedly white-collar city, with fully 86.90% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Hiram is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Hiram who work in office and administrative support (20.09%), sales jobs (17.58%), and teaching (9.20%).

 Also of interest is that Hiram has more people living here who work in computers and math than 95% of the places in the US.

-Hiram is a very ethnically-diverse city.
+Hiram is an extremely ethnically-diverse city.
 The people who call Hiram home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hiram residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hiram include English, German, Dutch, and Polish.
+Important ancestries of people in Hiram include English, German, Dutch, and Nigerian.

 The most common language spoken in Hiram is English.
 Other important languages spoken here include Spanish and African languages.